GSA-TTS/identity-handbook/_articles/daily-deploy-schedule.md

 ### Environment status

-You can view the [Envrionment status](https://dashboard.int.identitysandbox.gov/env) which includes the SHA and the date of last deploy.
+You can view the [Environment status](https://dashboard.int.identitysandbox.gov/env) which includes the SHA and the date of last deploy.